-The location for this nature photography tour, the Little Rann of Kutch is a featureless expanse of flat land.
+The location for this nature photography adventure, the Little Rann of Kutch is a featureless expanse of flat land.
 Comprised mostly of low-lying salt marsh known as the sea bed, this saline wilderness is dotted with islands known as beyts where coarse grasses, acacia & scrub spring up in the monsoon season.
 The word rann means “salty desert” & while driving through the Little Rann of Kutch, a salty desert is all you see.
 When you first travel across the terrain, it feels a little surreal.
 The ground is cracked, the air is dry, mirages abound, & the parched earth unfolds endlessly in all directions.

 But within this seemingly dead piece of land, lies one of the country’s largest wildlife reserves, the Wild Ass Sanctuary, which is also the world’s last refuge of the endangered Indian Wild Asses.
 Standing more than a meter tall at the shoulder & two meters in length, the wild asses are very agile & can run long distances at a speed of 50 km/h, making them more like wild horses, & far more captivating than their domesticated cousins.
 Around 3000 of them live in the sanctuary, & they are usually seen in herds, especially around breeding season.